microsoft/vscode-docs/docs/cpp/c-cpp-properties-schema-reference.md

   A list of preprocessor definitions for the IntelliSense engine to use while parsing files.
 Optionally, use `=` to set a value, for example `VERSION=1`.

 - `cStandard`
   The version of the C language standard to use for IntelliSense.
+For example, `c17`, `gnu23`, or `${default}`.
+Note that GNU standards are only used to query the set compiler to get GNU defines, and IntelliSense will emulate the equivalent C standard version.

 - `cppStandard`
   The version of the C++ language standard to use for IntelliSense.
+For example, `c++20`, `gnu++23`, or `${default}`.
+Note: GNU standards are only used to query the set compiler to get GNU defines, and IntelliSense will emulate the equivalent C++ standard version.

 - `configurationProvider`
   The ID of a VS Code extension that can provide IntelliSense configuration information for source files.
 For example, use the VS Code extension ID `ms-vscode.cmake-tools` to provide configuration information from the CMake Tools extension.